 Ch.
-155 a, b.
+155 a, b, c.
 THE NATURE OF THE CHEMICAL BOND.
-6 units; first and second terms.
+6 units; first, second and third terms.

 This course comprises the detailed non-mathematical discussion of the electronic structure of molecules and its correlation with the chemical and physical properties of substances.
 It is planned that the course will be given in 1935-6, and every third year thereafter.